adamsilver/maintainablecss.com-jekyll/_chapters/07-state.md

 Not all visual states can be represented by an [ARIA attribute](https://www.w3.org/TR/wai-aria/states_and_properties#attrs_widgets).
 For example, there is no attribute to represent `hasProducts`.
 Therefore, we should use them only when necessary and in *addition* to classes.

 Also, using an attribute (instead of a class) selector has [less support](https://www.impressivewebs.com/attribute-selectors/).
-Whilst developers may consider these browsers "old", "insecure" or "irrelevant", we should avoid techniques that may exclude users unnecessarily.
+Whilst developers may consider these browsers old, insecure or irrelevant, we should avoid techniques that may exclude users.